aws-solutions-library-samples/guidance-for-training-an-aws-deepracer-model-using-amazon-sagemaker/README.md

+## This project has moved

+To use the AWS DeepRacer Community log analysis project, go to https://github.com/aws-deepracer-community/deepracer-analysis/ To use the original workshops/log analysis project, go to https://github.com/aws-samples/aws-deepracer-workshops

 ## AWS Deepracer Workshop Lab Github

 This Github contains workshop labs that have presented at a number of AWS DeepRacer workshops.
 Please always refer to the latest workshop as we keep making changes.